priyaaank/roadtripp/about.md

 <div class="about-page">
   <div class="about-hero">
-    <h1>About RoadTripp Adventures</h1>
+    <h1>About RoadTripp.in</h1>
     <div class="family-photo">
       <img src="{{ '/assets/images/us.jpg' | relative_url }}" alt="Our Family - RoadTripp Adventures">
     </div>
-    <p class="lead">Welcome to our family travel blog, where we document our multi-day road trips and share the joy of exploring our beautiful country together.</p>
+    <p class="lead">Welcome to our family travel blog.
+Here we capture everything that we want to remember about our trips as they become a distant memory in the past.
+And while we hope people see the world from our experiences as well as with their own, knowing what we learnt.</p>
   </div>

   <div class="about-content">